Curriculum Notes Year 8

 Resources and Information:

-Students can track the development of their skills through their class sketchbook and termly informal drawing exercises completed during lesson time.
+Pupils can track the development of their skills through their class sketchbook and termly informal drawing exercises completed during lesson time.
 Homework is undertaken each week to extend their learning and will be posted when necessary on the VLE.
-Students can attend a Senior Art Club after school on a Monday as well as homework support one lunchtime a week.
-Students are strongly encouraged to visit Art Galleries to experience real Art up-close, talk about artforms and movements beyond those provided, and contribute personal artwork to the Student Gallery.
+Pupils can attend a Senior Art Club after school on a Monday as well as homework support one lunchtime a week.
+Pupils are strongly encouraged to visit Art Galleries to experience real Art up-close, talk about artforms and movements beyond those provided, and contribute personal artwork to the Student Gallery.

 Sport & Physical Education